-1. Size of Market Share;831
+1. Size of Market Share;

-831 Our Stakeholder Mapping exercise in Phase 1 revealed that some role-players in the Egg Supply Chain have a significant share of the market.
+&lt;sup>832 Our Stakeholder Mapping exercise in Phase 1 revealed that some role-players in the Egg Supply Chain have a significant share of the market.
 Phase 2 Selected Stakeholders are generally those with a significant market share in one of the three stages of the Egg Supply Chain.
 To narrow the scope of our inquiry, small-scale role-players identified through our mapping exercise were not selected.

-828 The Manual referred to in s 51 of PAIA which must be compiled by the head of the private body, updated regularly, and must contain, among other things, contact details, records available without the need for a PAIA request, records available in terms of applicable legislation, details as to how to request information.
+&lt;sup>829 The Manual referred to in s 51 of PAIA which must be compiled by the head of the private body, updated regularly, and must contain, among other things, contact details, records available without the need for a PAIA request, records available in terms of applicable legislation, details as to how to request information.

-829 See s 14 of PAIA.
+&lt;sup>830 See s 14 of PAIA.

-- 2. OWA Global Cage-Free Campaign;832 - 3.
-Popularity: Well-known/prevalent players/ familiar and iconic brands in SA to the general public.833
+- 2. OWA Global Cage-Free Campaign; - 3.
+Popularity: Well-known/prevalent players/ familiar and iconic brands in SA to the general public.